jupcan/toggl-card/README.md

 **1. Create Deck (POST)** -  creates a new standard 52-card French playing cards deck.
 It includes all thirteen ranks in each of the four suits: clubs :clubs:, diamonds :diamonds:, hearts :hearts: and spades :spades: and allows the following options to the request:

 - to be *shuffled* or not — by default the deck is sequential: A spades, 2-spades, 3-spades... followed by diamonds, clubs, then hearts.
-If <span style="background-color: #D9D9D9">?shuffle=true</span> is provided, the deck created will be randomly shuffled in request execution time.
+If <span style="background-color: #D9D9D9">?shuffle=true</span> is provided, the deck created will be randomly shuffled in execution time.
-- to be *full* or *partial* — by default as stated above, it returns the standard 52 cards, otherwise the request would accept the wanted cards like this example: <span style="background-color: #D9D9D9">?cards=AS,KD,AC,2C,KH</span> (ACE of SPADES, KING of DIAMONDS, ACE of CLUBS...)
+- to be *full* or *partial* — by default as stated above, it returns the standard 52 cards, otherwise the request would accept the wanted cards like this example: <span style="background-color: #D9D9D9">?cards=AS,KD,AC,2C,KH</span> (ACE of SPADES, KING of DIAMONDS...)

 ```
 /deck/create